kadena-community/kadena.js/packages/apps/docs/src/docs/reference/cli-README.md

 rely on the legacy format for processing or when maintaining backward compatibility is critical.

-Legacy mode is available for the following actions and options:
+Legacy mode is available for the following commands:

 ```bash
 kadena wallet add